Stanegate

-The Stanegate (meaning "stone road" in Northumbrian dialect) was an important Roman road built in what is now northern England.
-It linked many forts including two that guarded important river crossings: Corstopitum (Corbridge) on the River Tyne in the east, and situated on Dere Street, and Luguvalium (Carlisle) on the River Eden in the west.
+The Stanegate (meaning "stone road" in Northumbrian dialect) was an important Roman road and early frontier built in what is now northern England.
+It linked many forts including two that guarded important river crossings: Corstopitum (Corbridge) on the River Tyne in the east (situated on Dere Street) and Luguvalium (Carlisle) on the River Eden in the west.
 The Stanegate ran through the natural gap formed by the valleys of the River Tyne in Northumberland and the River Irthing in Cumbria.
-It predated Hadrian's Wall by several decades; the Wall would later follow a similar route, albeit slightly to the north.
+It predated the Hadrian's Wall frontier by several decades; the Wall would later follow a similar route, albeit slightly to the north.

 The Stanegate should not be confused with the two Roman roads called Stane Street in the south of England, namely Stane Street (Chichester) and Stane Street (Colchester).
 In both these cases the meaning is the same as for the northern version, indicating a stone or paved road.

 The Stanegate differed from most other Roman roads in that it often followed the easiest gradients, and so tended to weave around, whereas typical Roman roads follow a straight path, even if this sometimes involves having punishing gradients to climb.

 A large section of the Stanegate is still in use today as a modern minor road between Fourstones and Vindolanda in Northumberland.

 History

-The Stanegate is believed to have been built under the governorship of Agricola, from 77 to 85 CE, during the reigns of the emperors Vespasian, Titus, and Domitian.
+The Stanegate is believed to have been built under the governorship of Agricola, from 77 to 85 AD, during the reigns of the emperors Vespasian, Titus, and Domitian.
 It is also thought that it was built as a strategic road when the northern frontier was on the line of the Forth and Clyde.
 An indication of this is that it was provided with forts at one-day marching intervals (14 Roman miles or modern 13 mi), sufficient for a strategic non-frontier road.
-The forts at Vindolanda (Chesterholm) and Nether Denton have been shown to date from about the same time as Corstopitum and Luguvalium, in the 70s and 80s CE.
+The forts at Vindolanda (Chesterholm) and Nether Denton have been shown to date from about the same time as Corstopitum and Luguvalium, in the 70s and 80s AD.

-When the Romans decided to withdraw from Scotland around 105 CE, the line of the Stanegate became the new frontier, and it became necessary to provide forts at half-day marching intervals.
+When the Romans decided to withdraw from Scotland starting from around 87 AD, the line of the Stanegate gradually became the new frontier and it became necessary to provide forts at half-day marching intervals.
 These additional forts were Newbrough, Magnis (Carvoran), and Brampton Old Church.
 It has been suggested that a series of smaller forts were built in between the 'half-day-march' forts.
 Haltwhistle Burn and Throp might be such forts, but there is insufficient evidence to confirm a series of such fortlets.